 Birdies sing!
 Bumblebees fly!
 The sun shines!
 And the humans are friends back on Earth!

 Everyone’s chilling in Care A Lot and they inaugurate the animals into the Care Bear family, calling them Care Bear Cousins.
 Expansion of merchandise!
-The Care Bears and their cousins strut around and do that dance that middle-aged white married couples do at weddings.
+The Care Bears and their cousins strut around and do that dance that everyone did in the ’80s, and many still do at weddings.

 Oh man, this is epic!
 Lyrics come onto the screen, and a heart bounces over them, karaoke-style.
 Everyone is clapping except Grumpy Bear, but he sneaks away to dance alone.
 I’d love to psychoanalyze that one but there is NO TIME because we are…